Washington International School: Athletics

 In 2010, WIS won finals of the soccer PVAC tournament in a 2–0 win.
 WIS has done relatively well in the PVAC league and has achieved state wide success in soccer, winning the DCSAA tournament in 2016 after reaching the final for the first time in 2015.
 In 2022, the soccer team once again reached the final of the DCSAA tournament, falling to Gonzaga College High School.
+Later, in 2025, the Red Devils would reclaim their title, beating the St. John's Cadets in the final on penalties after a tense 0-0 draw at Carlini Field.

 Affiliation

 Washington International School is affiliated with the National Association of Independent Schools, the Council of International Schools, the Middle States Association of Colleges and Schools, and the European Council of International Schools.